Boukos/STT465/projects.md

 **Expected outcomes**:

 - A report of estimates of variance components (variance of random effects and error variances) and 95% posterior credibility regions for M0 and M1.
 - A comparison of prediction accuracy (cross-validation prediction correlation) of models M1 and M2 derived from a 5 fold cross-validation.
-	- A 2 paragraph summary statment sumarizing your findings.
+- A 2-paragraph summary statment sumarizing your findings.
 - An appendix including: (a) convergence diagnostics (trace plots, estimates of MC SEs, etc.), and (b) the code used to carry out analyses.

 Note: in your analyses treat sex and litter size as 'fixed effects' and the effects of cages and of DNA markers as random.
 Assign two different variance components for markers and cage.

 The code below illustrate how to obtain the data from the BGLR package.

 ```R
 library(BGLR)
 data(mice)
 nFolds=5